Sevilla and Alavés, for the finishing touch to a good year

 Sevilla, for the points record

-The Sevilla players, after a very demanding year that began with the European Super Cup lost to Bayern Munich, have a bittersweet aftertaste of an outstanding season in which they were felled over the bell of the Cup final by a goal. ” extremis’ of Barcelona, but in which they became firm contenders for the title until that dream faded in the last four days.
+The Sevilla players, after a very demanding year that began with the European Super Cup lost to Bayern Munich, have a bittersweet aftertaste of an outstanding season in which they were knocked down on the bell of the Cup final by a goal. ” extremis’ of Barcelona, but in which they became firm contenders for the title until that dream faded in the last four days.

 Even so, Sevilla, as their motto says, ‘never gives up’ and wants to dismiss a brilliant course, in the absence of more decisive or final appointments, in the best possible way.
-This has been made clear Lopetegui, which will seek the Andalusian club’s points record in LaLiga.
+This is how he has made it clear Lopetegui, which will seek the Andalusian club’s points record in LaLiga.

-The Basque coach foresees changes in the eleven, with the possibility that the Czech goal Vaclík Be the starter to dismiss his journey as a Sevilla player and also in defense of the sanctions of the Brazilian central Diego Carlos and the Argentine left-back Marcos Acuña, to whom they would supply Sergi Gomez Y Squire, and perhaps in the core with the Croatian Rakitic, Jordan and the Argentine Papu Gomez before the bother of the Brazilian Fernando Reges.
+The Basque coach foresees changes in the eleven, with the possibility that the Czech goal Vaclík Be the starter to say goodbye to his journey as a Sevilla player and also in defense due to the sanctions of the Brazilian central defender Diego Carlos and the Argentine left-back Marcos Acuña, to whom they would supply Sergi Gomez Y Squire, and perhaps in the core with the Croatian Rakitic, Jordan and the Argentine Papu Gomez before the bother of the Brazilian Fernando Reges.

 To enjoy salvation